pcanwar/TrancheSequence/README.md

 # CapSequence

-# CapSequence, MileSequence
+# Tranche Sequence

-CapSequence is a sequence of opportunities for making payment eg.(rewards).
+Tranche Sequence is a sequence of opportunities for making payment.
 It gets started every period of time.

 ## Abstract:

 The following standard is extending ERC20, ERC721, and etc and allows for multi-stage schemes that aim to provide a fair and transparent approach to on-chain time management.
-The protocol utilizes smart contracts to define time milestones and a sequence of opportunities for stakeholders to evaluate and also decide on the next steps.
+The standard utilizes additional functions to define time milestones and a sequence of opportunities for stakeholders to evaluate and also decide on the next steps.

 ## Motivation:

-The motivation behind this is to address the challenges of managing multi-stage projects and to provide a fair and transparent approach to smart contract management.
+The motivation behind this is to address the challenges of managing multi-stage use cases or projects on utility tokens or NFTs and to provide a fair and transparent approach on-chain time management.
 Effective smart contract management requires a structured approach that enables stakeholders to progress and decide on the next steps.
-The standard can be applied to various use cases, such as salary negotiations, project funding, or resource allocation.
-The protocol is designed to be promoting trust and collaboration among stakeholders.
+The standard can be applied to various use cases, such as salary negotiations, project funding, sequence of funcding or resource allocation.
+The standard is designed to be promoting trust and collaboration among stakeholders.
 The protocol's flexibility and transparency can result in a fairer and more effective decision-making process for all parties involved.

-CapSequence have a bunch of different properties, and here are some ones:
+Tranche Sequence have a bunch of different properties, and here are some ones:

 ## Features
 - It is useful library to contain multiple hierarchies timestamp.